Joeytje50/mediawiki-extension-Tabs/README.md

 |dropdown=true}}

 ===== Toggle boxes and dropdowns in tab boxes =====

+If you want to place a toggle box or a dropdown inside a tab navigation, and want the toggle box to show up for every tab as opposed to just the tab it's nested in, first a parent <code>&lt;tab&gt;</code> tab must be made, with <code>index="*"</code>, so that the toggle box won't be recognised as a seperate tab content.

+If you want to place a toggle box or dropdown menu inside a tab menu, you can simply place a <code>&lt;tab&gt;</code> tag inside the <code>&lt;tab&gt;</code> tag that functions as a tab.
+This will restrict toggle boxes and dropdowns to visibility in just one tab though.
+So, if you want to have a toggle box or dropdown that's visible in every tab, encase it in a <code>&lt;tab&gt;</code> tag with an <code>index="*"</code> set to it.

+That way, the outer <code>&lt;tab&gt;</code> tag will be recognised as a tab container, and the inner one will be recognised as a toggle box or dropdown menu, as desired.
+The toggle box or dropdown must then also use the [[#Nested combinations|parser function syntax]].

+If you want the contents of the toggle box inside the tab menu to be able to change depending on the selected tab, you should use the <code>nested="true"</code> attribute on the tag.
+This can be done by setting the very last argument of the <code>#tab:</code> parser function or the <code>#tag:tab</code> parser function to <code>nested=true</code>.

+See this demo for an example of how to make this work:

 <tabs>
 <tab name="Toggle box">
 This first tab has a toggle box nested inside it